wiiitek/jade-to-filters-maven-plugin/README.md

 It removes code duplication if you are using same filters in different Maven modules.

-You may have separate Maven modules for your sample content, assets and application.
-During development process it is convenient to build ZIP package that contains only application code.
-The assets and sample content might be built separately - when there is a need to change it.
+During development process it is convenient to build small ZIP packages that contain only the code that is changing.
+The assets and sample content might be built separately - only when there is a need to redeploy them.

 However when making a release you usually want to have one single package with all parts.
-The filters for this package need to be in sync with the filters for submodules.
-This is where you can benefit from Sling Filters Maven Plugin.
+The filters for the release package need to contain all filters from submodules.
+And they also should be in sync with the filters for submodules.
+This is where you can benefit from Jade to Filters Maven Plugin.

 Usage
 -----